miguelmota/ethereum-development-with-go-book/en/README.md

+---
+description: Learn how to deploy, compile, interact with smart contracts, send transactions, use the swarm and whisper protocols, and much more with this little guide book on Ethereum Development with Go.
+---

 # Ethereum Development with Go

 This little book is to serve as a general help guide for anyone wanting to develop Ethereum applications using the Go programming language.
 You'll learn how to interact with smart contracts using golang and much more.